clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/7-secure-networks-with-azure-firewall-manager.md

-# Secure your networks with Azure Firewall Manager
+## Working with Azure Firewall Manager

 Azure Firewall Manager is a security management service that provides central security policy and route management for cloud-based security perimeters.